 There are very few work activities a young person cannot do due to health and safety law.
 However, it’s important to remember that the employer has the primary responsibility for the health and safety of the student and should be managing any significant risks.
 This can be done by explaining the risks and how they are controlled when inducting any individual undertaking work experience, checking that they understand what they have been told and know how to raise health and safety concerns.

-We ask the employer to confirm that they have a child protection policy currently operating in our terms and conditions and we provide links on our employer briefings to child protection policies operated by other employers who offer work experience placements.
-Some of the best advice can be find here:
+We ask the employer to confirm that they have a safeguarding policy currently operating in our terms and conditions and we provide links on our employer briefings to child protection policies operated by other employers who offer work experience placements.
+Some of the best advice can be found here:

 We work to the guidelines laid down by the Health and Safety Executive and the Department for Education.
 There are no restrictions relating to whether a child is over or under 16.